 - Strength gain will also be dramatically slowed.
 The compressive strength development will be delayed up to 60% in cold temperatures.
 Meaning, if the designed strength is 5,000 psi at 7 days at 75°F, then in cold weather, unprotected, the compressive strength at 7 days could be as low as 2,000 psi.

-- Polymer-Modified cementitious materials (MEADOW-CRETE GPS, MEADOW-PATCH T1 & T2 and SPECTRUM-RE-KOTE, materials modified with ACRY-LOK and INTRALOK) have a minimum application and material temperature requirement of 45°F. The Polymer-Modified cementitious material must be maintained above the minimum application temperature of 45°F for 48 hours or the polymer will not function (dry).
+- Polymer-Modified cementitious materials (MEADOW-CRETE GPS, MEADOW-PATCH T1 & MEADOW-PATCH T2 and SPECTRUM RE-KOTE materials modified with ACRY-LOK and INTRALOK) have a minimum application and material temperature requirement of 45°.
+The polymer-modified cementitious material must be maintained above the minimum application temperature of 45°F for 48 hours or the polymer will not function (dry).
 This will cause the polymer to lose all performance.
 Once the polymer is exposed to cold temperature, below the manufacturer’s minimum, the damaging effects to the polymer in the fresh material cannot be reversed, causing permanent short and long term performance issues.

 - The cementitious material must be protected from freezing at an early age, for up to 48 hours and until it achieves a compressive strength of at least 500 psi.